Workflow config

 • optional review and done phase prompts

-• Codex command and sandbox settings
+• Codex command and collaboration settings

 • the prompt template rendered for each issue